gnilk/testrunner/README.md

 5) Run 'make' or 'msbuild ALL_BUILD.vcxproj'

 ## Apple macOS
-Just run 'make; make install'.
+Just run 'make; sudo make install'.
 The binary (trun) will be installed in /usr/local/bin and the testinterface.h in /usr/local/include.
+<b>Note:</b> The macOs version depends on 'nm' (from binutils) when scanning a library for test functions.

 ## Linux
-Just run 'make; make install'.
+Just run 'make; sudo make install'.
 The binary (trun) will be installed in /usr/local/bin and the testinterface.h in /usr/local/include
 <b>Note:</b> The linux version depends on 'nm' (from binutils) when scanning a library for test functions.

 ## Windows